Blaster Master Zero: Reception

 The game has received largely positive reviews.
 It received praise for its retro art style and being largely faithful to the original game, with Destructoid calling it "a loving recreation that serves as both a companion and in some ways a replacement for the original".
 However, the game was also criticized for not improving enough over the original as well as being too easy.
-IGN's Tristan Ogilvie commented that the game "never offers an old-school level of adversity to match its charmingly chunky 8-bit aesthetic", while Game Informer called it "a blast from the past that feels like a bit of a relic".
+IGNs Tristan Ogilvie commented that the game "never offers an old-school level of adversity to match its charmingly chunky 8-bit aesthetic", while Game Informer called it "a blast from the past that feels like a bit of a relic".
 By October 2017, Inti Creates reported over 110,000 sales for the game.

 A sequel, Blaster Master Zero 2, was released for Nintendo Switch in March 2019; for Windows in November 2019; for PlayStation 4 in June 2020; and for the Xbox One and Xbox Series X/S in July 2021.

 The final game in the Blaster Master Zero trilogy, Blaster Master Zero 3, was released for Nintendo Switch, PlayStation 4, Windows, Xbox One, and Xbox Series X/S on July 29, 2021.